Metmuseum.org: Women s clothing

 A lambswool sweater inspired by The Met collection.
 Vincent van Gogh's (Dutch, 1853-1890) iconic irises bloom across this soft 100% lambswool sweater.
 Just before his departure from the Saint-Rémy asylum in May of 1890, the artist created four radiant spring bouquets, including the exuberant Irises(1890) in the Museum's collection of European paintings.
 Van Gogh sought to achieve a "harmonious and soft" effect by placing the "violet" flowers against a "pink background," but owing to his use of fugitive red pigments, these colors have since faded.
 Click

-The Metropolitan Museum of Art Rodin The Thinker Unisex Tee - Large
+The Metropolitan Museum of Art Rodin The Thinker Unisex Tee - Small

 49.95 USD